 One great thing about Saylor is that you can get a really clear picture of what to expect from their online courses simply by browsing the course pages on their website.
 In the case of their Intro to Business course, you can view the course syllabus, information on all units of study, and see what study guides are provided for each unit.
 You can also view a list of all other optional course activities, like quizzes and writing activities.
 All you have to do to gain full access to these materials is to create an account and log in.

 When completing courses at Saylor, you have the option to earn tuition-free college credit through one of their College Credit Transfer Partners.
 These are universities that have an agreement with Saylor to accept transfer credits from the Saylor program.
-The partner schools include accredited universities like Bellevue University, University of Maryland University College, and Excelsior College, as well as others listed here.
+The partner schools include accredited universities like Bellevue University, University of Maryland University College, and Excelsior College, as well as other schools listed here.

 Transfer credit partnerships with accredited colleges and universities are so important because Saylor itself is not an accredited school.
 It is rare that accredited colleges and universities will accept transfer credits from an unaccredited institution.
 If you aren’t interested in transferring into a degree program at one of the partner schools on Saylor’s list, Saylor recommends that you contact your school to see if they accept transfer credits from Saylor.
 So in this case, a little legwork can save a lot of heartache later.